 You should plan your photo session for the time when your tummy is round and full, but you are still able to move freely and without discomfort.
-For most women, this is between 30 and 36 weeks or at least sometime in the last trimester.
-If it is summertime, you may want to consider doing your maternity photography session a little earlier as sometimes mamas are a bit more swollen when it’s hot out.
+For most women, this is between 30 and 34 weeks or at least some time in the last trimester.
+If it is summertime, you may want to consider doing your maternity photography session a little earlier, as sometimes mamas are a bit more swollen when it’s hot out.
 A suggestion that many professional photographers go by is to make sure that your belly sticks out more than your chest when you are standing upright.

 Next, you’ll want to decide what you will wear.
-Color, texture and fit all play a role in how your final pictures will look.
-Popular choices are a button down shirt, pajamas or a robe, open to reveal the tummy.
-Another fun option is a hip pregnancy top with texture or dramatic pattern.
+Color, texture, and fit all play a role in how your final pictures will look.
+Popular choices are a button-down shirt, pajamas, or a robe, open to reveal the tummy.
+Another fun option is a hip pregnancy top with texture or a dramatic pattern.
 Don’t forget to look at your pre-pregnancy clothes.
-Shrugs, sweaters, tank tops and even unbuttoned jeans all make for fabulous portraits.
+Shrugs, sweaters, tank tops, and even unbuttoned jeans all make for fabulous portraits.
 A little belt around the top of the belly can make it pop!

 If dad or male significant other will be in the images, look for a coordinating top for him.
 Guys generally are not big on change so try to stick to one top (or one change).
 Check his nails/hands, too, as they will likely be in pictures.
 For siblings, you can coordinate with your dress through colors, patterns or layers of a similar look.
 If kids are little and you’ll be picking them up, be sure their shoes are clean and go with their outfit (or opt for bare feet for them).

-A word about Pinterest.
-Photographers love pinning just as much as the next creative soul.
+A word about Pinterest: photographers love pinning just as much as the next creative soul.
 But, your pictures are about you!
 Your body, your baby, your relationship.
 Let your photographer guide you into YOUR best look.
-Trust that your photographer has seen every picture you are going to show them (yes, we’re looking at you, bun on the top of your head, kneeling on the bed, window light behind girl pin).
+Trust that your photographer has seen every picture you will show them (yes, we’re looking at you, bun on the top of your head, kneeling on the bed, window light behind girl pin).
 Let your photographer work with you for your unique vision instead of copying someone else’s.

 Things to have ready for your maternity photography session